solariun/CorePartition/README.md

 tested at Linux PI Zero, 1, 3
 tested on Windows

+tested on BeOS
+tested on HPUX
+tested on Solaris

-If you want to start, what about you dust off a old arduino, like a nano, and open the thread.ino example that comes with resource and have a look at it?
+If you want to start, what about you dust off a old arduino, like a nano, and open the thread.ino or LowMememryExame example that comes with examples and have a look at it?

 # A Simple example